-Many policies have a maximum on how much they will reimburse for each individual case illnesses and accidents.
+Many policies have a maximum on how much they reimburse for each individual case illness and accident,Body system Limit

-Pet insurance plans have a list of diagnosis, called a benefit schedule, and a set maximum amount they would pay for treatment if your pet required it.
+Pet insurance plans have a list of diagnoses, called a benefit schedule, and a set maximum amount they would pay for treatment if your pet required it.